kouzinopoulos/kouzinopoulos.github.io/_news/TEST_1.md

 ---
 layout: post
-title: Poster presentation at ICT.OPEN25 in collaboration with Canon Production Printing
+title: Poster presentation at <strong>ICT.OPEN25</strong> in collaboration with <strong>Canon Production Printing</strong>
 date: 2025-04-16 09:00:00+0200
 inline: false
 related_posts: false
 ---

-Data-Driven Solutions for Lifespan and Failure Prediction in Printing Systems
+Announcements and news can be much longer than just quick inline posts.
+In fact, they can have all the features available for the standard blog posts.
+See below.

 ---